Coronary artery disease (CAD) is the leading cause of mortality globally.

 Haemodynamically significant stenoses are those >70% for all coronary arteries, except the left main coronary artery where >50% stenosis is considered significant 7.

-The recently proposed SCCT grading scale for stenosis severity assesses degree of luminal diameter stenosis 6
+The recently proposed SCCT grading scale for stenosis severity assesses the degree of luminal diameter stenosis 6:

 - 0% = no visible stenosis